 - Drug-induced gingival hyperplasia may have a micropapillary surface, but no petechiae are seen.
 The patient also has a history of taking phenytoin, cyclosporin, or one of the calcium channel-blocking agents.

 - Leukemic oral infiltrate is not typically micropapular, and patients often will have systemic signs and symptoms (eg, fatigue, shortness of breath, pallor).

 - Lymphoma is usually localized and would not typically have pulmonary or kidney involvement.

-- The gumma of tertiary syphilis may appear similar to GPA and requires FTA-ABS to rule out this infection.
+- The gumma of tertiary syphilis may appear similar to GPA.

 - Deep fungal and mycobacterial infections may have pulmonary symptoms that mimic GPA.
 Biopsy should demonstrate the causative organisms.

 - Inflammatory gingival hyperplasia usually has a smooth surface with no petechiae.